 The Arc’teryx Proton LT (the LT stands for lightweight) blends an air permeable outer shell and lining with breathable synthetic insulation.
 The proprietary materials are light, warm and definitely breathable.
 It has a soft, light and airy feel with a great, natural range of motion.

 Adding breathability to a jacket that is inherently designed to keep you warm may sound a little contradictory.
 But for cold temps and active pursuits like ski touring, breathability actually broadens a jackets usage.
 Rather than changing layers with every uphill-downhill transition, you can actually often wear the Proton for the up, down and traversing.

 The Proton LT is a bit warm for strenuous trail breaking, especially in moderate conditions.
 But it’s well suited to high alpine touring in cold or windy conditions.
 It also offers some of the best weather protection of the three jackets I’ve tested (Patagonia Nano Air, OR Ascendant).
 Wearing it precludes needing a true shell in all but the stormiest of weather, though I still wouldn’t leave home without a shell in my pack.

 Fit for the Proton LT is classic Arc’teryx – athletic and trim.
 And quality is high.
 Where does the Proton LT Hoody fit into the quiver of ski touring jackets?
 Well, it simply replaces the traditional puffy jacket.
 It’s breathability simply extends its comfort zone.
 It also drops some weight from your load, as you get more warmth for comparable weight than you find in older synthetic insulated jackets.
 The only downside is a little less wind protection and the need to keep a shell on your packing list.

-Arc’teryx Proton LT Hoody – $299 – shop for the Arc’teryx Proton LT Hoody and help support Off-Piste Mag
+Arc’teryx Proton LT Hoody – $299 – help support Off-Piste Mag when you shop for the Arc’teryx Proton LT Hoody